Citrix Virtual Apps and Desktops

 Assign a specific drive letter to MCS I/O write-back cache disk

-You can assign a specific drive letter to MCS I/O write-back cache disk.
-This implementation helps you to avoid conflicts between the drive letter of any applications that you use and the drive letter of MCS I/O write-back cache disk.
-To do this, you can use PowerShell commands.
+You can assign a specific drive letter to the MCS I/O write-back cache disk.
+This implementation helps you to avoid conflicts between the drive letter of any applications that you use and the drive letter of the MCS I/O write-back cache disk.
+To assign drive letter to MCS I/O write-back cache disk, you can use PowerShell commands.
 The supported hypervisors are Azure, GCP, VMware, SCVMM, and XenServer.

 Note: